lawrennd/old_talks/_ml/includes/nigerian-nmis-data.md

 \code{print(data['num_doctors_fulltime'])
 #print(data['num_nurses_fulltime'])}

-\notes{This shows the number of doctors per facility.
-We can plot the data against the number of nurses as follows.}
+\notes{This shows the number of doctors per facility, number of nurses and number of community health workers (CHEWS).
+We can plot the number of doctors against the number of nurses as follows.}

 \setupcode{# this ensures the plot appears in the web browser
 %matplotlib inline